A Moroccan Metropolis: The Essential Travel Guide to Casablanca

 As the largest city in Morocco (and home to one of Africa’s biggest international ports), Casablanca is a major gateway to the Maghreb.
 This bustling metropolis exudes a modern vibe unseen in other parts of the country, making it a unique destination for experiencing contemporary Moroccan life.

-That being said, its heritage districts can't compete with the medinas of Marrakech and Fes, meaning many travellers pass straight through en route elsewhere.
+That being said, Casablanca's heritage districts can't compete with the medinas of Marrakech and Fes, meaning many travellers pass straight through en route elsewhere.
 But it’s worth spending a few days to discover its architectural treasures and monumental mosque or use it as a base for day trips throughout the area.

 Casablanca can easily be used as a launching point for excursions to Marrakech, Fes and Rabat, as well as the “Blue City” of Chefchaouen.
 These are particularly popular with business travellers based in Casablanca who want to explore beyond the urban sprawl.
-For those travelling through Casablanca with a layover, many of the city’s top attractions can easily be squeezed into a half-day tour.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!